jakewalsh90/Terraform-Azure/Azure-NetApp-Files-CRR-BaseLab/README.md

 # Dual Region Base Lab Environment for Azure NetApp Files Cross Region Replication

+# Note - the below is the Dual Region Base Lab Overview.
+For a lab readme, please visit my blog: [click-here](https://jakewalsh.co.uk/uk-windows-virtual-desktop-user-group-azure-netapp-files-cross-region-replication/)

 ## Overview
 This code creates a simple Lab environment within two Azure Regions.
 It is a copy of the Dual-Region-Azure-BaseLab](../Dual-Region-Azure-BaseLab), but includes Azure NetApp Files Accounts and Capacity Pools.